Have you ever wondered what’s better, starting your business full-time or part-time?

 Starting your business part-time

 Starting a part-time business can be just as rewarding and profitable as any other type of business.
 Consider what part-time means to you.
 Is it 5-hours a week?
 Fifteen hours?
+Part-time is a great idea if you want to start a business with no money.

 Step number one is to create a success plan that spells out the details of your business.
 In it, you should list your goals and expectations.